Meet the Staff

 A 2009 John Simon Guggenheim Fellow, Dr. Sanford is the recipient of numerous fellowships and awards, including a Bunting Peace Fellowship at Harvard University’s Radcliffe Institute for Advanced Studies, a United States Institute for Peace grant, a Fulbright Teaching/Research Award, a Rockefeller Fellowship for research on violence, a MacArthur Consortium Fellowship, an Inter-American Foundation fellowship, a Mellon fellowship, and the Early Career Award of the Peace Society of the American Psychological Association, among others.
 She was recently appointed to the Australia Research Council of Experts as an Expert of International Standing.
 She is a Research Associate at Columbia University’s Center for International Conflict Resolution and an Affiliate Scholar at Rutgers University’s Center for the Study of Genocide and Human Rights.
 She has served as a consultant and provided invited expert briefings on human rights to private foundations as well as to governmental, nongovernmental, and United Nations entities, including the U.S. State Department and the United Nations Development Program.
 She has published and presented her work in England, Spain, Denmark, Norway, South Africa, Ecuador, Colombia, Guatemala, Canada, Mexico, Japan, Slovenia, Austria, South Korea, Puerto Rico, and the United States.

 Dr. Sanford is Professor of Anthropology at Lehman College and The Gradute Center, City University of New York.
 She is the founding director of the Lehman Center for Human Rights and Peace Studies.
 She was a Visiting Scholar (2009-2010) at Columbia University’s Center for International Conflict Resolution and is an Affiliated Scholar at the Center for the Study of Genocide and Human Rights at Rutgers University.
 She chaired the American Anthropological Association’s Committee for Human Rights (2008-2009) and serves as a member of the Committee on the Prevention of Genocide for the International Association of Genocide Scholars.
 She serves as a pro bono expert to the Office of the Guatemalan Human Rights Ombudsman.
 She has served as Senior Research Fellow at the Institute on Violence and Survival, Virginia Foundation for the Humanities.
-She has also taught at Colombia University, Stanford University, in the Department of Rural and Regional Development at the Pontificia Universidad Javeriana in Bogotá, and was a faculty member at the University of Notre Dame where she was also appointed Faculty Fellow at the Kroc Peace Studies Institute and the Kellogg Institute for International Studies.
+She has also taught in the Department of Rural and Regional Development at the Pontificia Universidad Javeriana in Bogota, at Stanford University, and was a faculty member at the University of Notre Dame where she was also appointed Faculty Fellow at the Kroc Peace Studies Institute and the Kellogg Institute for International Studies.

 Cecilia is a doctoral student in Anthropology at the Graduate Center, City University of New York.
 She holds Master's degrees in Spanish and Anthropology from California State University, Los Angeles, where she received Excellence in Graduate Studies from both departments.

-Her research focuses on the intersection of human rights and the law, specifically investigating the influence of NGOs on anti-trafficking legislation in the United States and Argentina.
-As a Sally Casanova Pre-Doctoral Scholar, she also interned in the Women's Rights Division at Human Rights Watch, tracking the ratification and implementation of international domestic workers' rights.
+Her research focuses on the intersection of human rights and international law, specifically investigating the influence of NGOs on anti-trafficking legislation in the United States and Argentina.
+As a Sally Casanova Pre-Doctoral Scholar, she interned in the Women's Rights Division at Human Rights Watch, tracking the ratification and implementation of international domestic workers' rights.
 She has presented her work on human trafficking at various national conferences and co-organized panels at the American Anthropological Association and Society for Applied Anthropology on topics ranging from human rights law to gender representations.